 To properly check your tire pressure, you need to check your tires when they are cold.
 Tires are considered cold when the vehicle has been parked for three hours or more, or if the vehicle has been driven less than a mile (1.6 kilometers) at moderate speed.

 Remember that this recommended tire pressure is the lowest minimum for your vehicle.
 Depending on weather or extra load, you might inflate your tires above that number.
-Also, you will notice that tires have their own PSI number written on the sidewall - that PSI number usually indicates the maximum tire inflation for that tire.
+Note that some vehicles require different tire inflation for front and rear tires.
+Also, you will notice that tires have their own PSI number written on the sidewall - that PSI number indicates the maximum tire inflation for that tire, not the recommended tire pressure for your vehicle.

 Step 3: Use Tire Pressure Gauge To Measure Tire Pressure